 While this native plant is considered weedy, many people see it more as a wildflower and some choose to cultivate it for its pretty flowers and to attract pollinators.
 With some Rocky Mountain bee plant info, you can determine if this annual will grow well in your garden and improve the health of your local bees.

 What is a Rocky Mountain Bee Plant?

-Rocky Mountain bee plant (Cleome serrulata) is native to the north, central states and Rocky Mountain region of the U.S. It is considered a weedy annual, but it is also a useful plant that some people are interested in cultivating.
+Rocky Mountain bee plant (Cleome serrulata) is native to the north and central states and the Rocky Mountain region of the U.S. It is considered a weedy annual, but it is also a useful plant that some people are interested in cultivating.
 Probably the most important reason to grow it today is to attract bees or provide a source of nectar for beekeepers.
-But, in the past, Native Americans cultivated this plant for the edible seeds and young leaves, as a medicine, and as a dye plant.
+In the past, though, Native Americans cultivated this plant for the edible seeds and young leaves, as a medicine, and as a dye plant.

-The erect and branched Rocky Mountain bee plant grows to a height of about three feet (one meter).
-It produces clusters of pinkish purple to white flowers all the way from late spring through early fall depending on location.
+The erect and branched Rocky Mountain bee plant grows to a height of about 3 feet (1 m.).
+It produces clusters of pinkish purple to white flowers all the way from late spring through early fall depending on the location.
 They have striking, long stamens that protrude well beyond the petals.
 The flowers make it one of the showier wildflowers in its native region.

 How to Grow Rocky Mountain Bee Plants